It’s one of those situations almost every man with a new baby finds himself in: his partner prefers to go to sleep rather than have sex.

 - Find regular non-verbal ways to tell her you love her – making food, buying flowers, buying chocolates, doing the housework, etc…

 #3: When you’re feeling horny, keep your sexual energy grounded!

 Feeling your energy all over her and demanding something from her is a guaranteed way to shut her down – she may have sex with you, but she’s unlikely to really want it.
 And FYI, ‘obligation sex’ is a relationship killer.
 So to get practical:

-- Breathe her in – when you look at her and feel desire, breathe her beauty right into the centre of your heart, and on the exhale feel how her beauty feels inside you – again this creates space: as well as keeping you grounded.
+- Breathe her in – when you look at her and feel desire, breathe her beauty right into the center of your heart, and on the exhale feel how her beauty feels inside you – again this creates space: as well as keeping you grounded.

 Again don’t expect to ‘get anything’ – just make time to enjoy each other.
 There’s an art to making dates when you have a baby.

 - Be willing to let go of expectations – your date could be interrupted at any time.

 - If you’re both feeling exhausted or at a loss as to what to say to each other – point it out and laugh about it.

 - Home dates after you’ve put your child or children to bed can be gold – even if it’s just half an hour.
 But a note on this one, this isn’t going to happen if she comes out from putting baby to bed and there’s a huge pile of dishes!